-(1) Partial Depravity – humanity is tainted by sin, but not to the extent that we cannot chose to come to God on our own.
-We are capable of choosing to accept salvation or reject it without any influence from God.
-Note - classical Arminianism rejects "partial depravity" and holds a view very close to Calvinistic "total depravity."
-(2) Conditional Election – God chose who would be saved based on knowing beforehand who would believe.
-God chooses those who He knows will believe.
+(1) Partial Depravity – humanity is depraved but still able to seek God.
+We are fallen and tainted by sin but not to the extent that we cannot choose to come to God and accept salvation, with the help of prevenient grace from God.
+Given such grace, human will is free and has the power to yield to the influence of the Spirit.
+Note: many Arminians reject partial depravity and hold a view very close to Calvinistic total depravity.
+(2) Conditional Election – God only “chooses” those whom He knows will choose to believe.
+No one is predetermined for either heaven or hell.
 (3) Unlimited Atonement – Jesus died for everyone, even those who are not chosen and will not believe.
 Jesus’ death was for all of humanity, and anyone can be saved by belief in Him.
 (4) Resistible Grace – God’s call to be saved can be resisted and/or rejected.
 We can resist God’s pull toward salvation if we choose to.
-(5) Conditional Salvation – Christians can lose their salvation if they continue in a life of sin and/or fall away from God.
+(5) Conditional Salvation – Christians can lose their salvation if they actively reject the Holy Spirit’s influence in their lives.
 The maintenance of salvation is required for a Christian to retain it.
-Note - many Arminians deny "conditional salvation" and instead hold to "eternal security."
+Note: many Arminians deny "conditional salvation" and instead hold to "eternal security."

 Four-point Calvinism (the official position of Got Questions Ministries) finds the other four points of Arminianism to be unbiblical, to varying degrees.
 Romans 3:10–18 strongly argues for total depravity.
-Conditional election underemphasizes God’s sovereignty (Romans 8:28–30).
+Conditional election, or election based on God’s foreknowledge of human action, underemphasizes God’s sovereignty (Romans 8:28–30).
 Resistible grace underestimates the power and determination of God.
-Conditional salvation makes salvation a payment for work rather than a gift of grace (Ephesians 2:8–10).
-Although there are problems with both systems, Calvinism is far more biblically based than Arminianism.
+Conditional salvation makes salvation a reward for work rather than a gift of grace (Ephesians 2:8–10).
+There are problems with both systems, but we see Calvinism as more biblically based than Arminianism.
 However, both systems fail to adequately explain the relationship between God’s sovereignty and mankind’s free will—due to the fact that it is impossible for a finite human mind to discern a concept only God can fully understand.